mtorpey/wooden-ships/2-basic.md

 ### A. Single Ship Victory Conditions

-Single ship scenarios end when one ship \"surrenders\".
+Single ship scenarios end when one ship "surrenders".
 The other player is the victor.
 There is no time limit for this.
 Other situations that qualify are printed below: